yadav412/yadav412/README.md

 ---

 Welcome to my profile!
 I'm focused on the intersection of systems and human behavior.

+### What I am currently working on:
+❤️‍🩹 Developing a MVP for sessional therapy agent
+👔 Developing a Hiring Platform for SFU clubs
+🏆 Building fun projects in Hackathons

 <!--
 **yadav412/yadav412** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.